Fifths On The Cello

 There must be a good explanation for this, but I haven’t yet heard it.
 Does this phenomenon only happen on fifths or are all the notes/intervals across each pair of strings equally affected?
 This phenomenon is so bizarre that it resembles the bending of space, time, and gravity that Einstein discovered.
 Perhaps he could have explained the reasons for these “crooked fifths”, I certainly can’t!

-A radical (and untried) possible solution would be for the bridge to have a little “ledge” (protrusion) just at the place where the A-string passes over it.
-This ledge would have the effect of shortening the A-string’s length relative to that of the D-string, meaning that every note would now need to be stopped a tiny bit further towards the nut of the fingerboard, effectively making the fifths across these two strings perfectly parallel.
-This would have specially advantageous consequences in thumbposition, where the un-parallel fifth across the top two strings causes us some severe ergonomic problems.
+A radical (and untried) possible solution would be for the bridge to have a narrow “ledge” protruding towards the fingerboard just at the places where the A and G strings pass over it.
+This ledge would have the effect of shortening those strings’ length relative to that of the D and C strings, meaning that every note on the A and G strings would now need to be stopped a tiny bit further towards the nut of the fingerboard, effectively making our fifths across the four strings perfectly parallel.
+This would have specially advantageous consequences for fifths on the thumb, for which the un-parallel fifth across the top two strings causes us some severe ergonomic problems.

 ERGONOMIC PROBLEMS IN THUMBPOSITION CAUSED BY UNPARALLEL FIFTHS